iPhone Storage Full? Complete Troubleshooting Guide

 - Open Settings → General → iPhone Storage

-- Wait for the analysis to complete (may take 1-2 minutes)
+- Wait for analysis to complete (may take 1-2 minutes)

 - Identify the largest categories consuming space

-- • Photos: Especially Live Photos and RAW images
+- Photos: Includes photos, videos, Live Photos, and RAW images

 Solving the "Other" Storage Mystery